yuxuansh/Final-Project-Wireframe/README.md

 # Interview

 ## Target audience
+1. Government officials who are in charge of food & nutrition assistance.
+For example, officials in the U.S. DEPARTMENT OF AGRICULTURE.
+2. Individuals who are concerned of food inequality issue in his or her community and eager to offer help.

 ## Approach to identifying representative individuals to interview
+It is difficult to find government officials in charge of food & nutrition assistance to interview.
+However, I have found two classmates who have worked for U.S Food & Drug Departments before.
+The other interviewee is also a classmate who grow up in Pittsburgh.
+He knows much information about the situation of food insecurity in Pittsburgh and his family makes regular donation to the community.

 ## Interview Script
+Interviewee 1:
+- Can you tell me what you think this is?
+It is like a brochure calling people to help Black communities who are suffering food insecurity.

+- Can you describe to me what this is telling you?
+Food insecurity issue has been disproportionately affecting Black communities and the situation is even worse during the pandemic.

+- Is there anything you find surprising or confusing?
+Not really, its pretty clear.

+- Who do you think is the intended audience for this?
+Basically everyone could be your audience.

+- Is there anything you would change or do differently?
+Too many words.
+People may be unwilling to read all those stuff.

+Interviewee 2:
+- Can you tell me what you think this is?
+It emphasizes why food insecurity disproportionately affect Blacks and it proposes some suggestions.

+- Can you describe to me what this is telling you?
+It will be difficult to solve racial inequity in food but immediate action is needed.

+- Is there anything you find surprising or confusing?
+No, it is logic.

+- Who do you think is the intended audience for this?
+Government?

+- Is there anything you would change or do differently?
+You can add some explanations in donation part and cut some words in analysis part.

+Interviewee 3:
+- Can you tell me what you think this is?
+A proposal for saving Black people from food insecurity.

+- Can you describe to me what this is telling you?
+Everyone can make efforts to solve food insecurity issue among black communities.

+- Is there anything you find surprising or confusing?
+It makes sense.
+Nothing confuses me.

+- Who do you think is the intended audience for this?
+You have made it clear in recommendation section that government and common people are targets.

+- Is there anything you would change or do differently?
+You might want to add more links directing audience to some useful websites.

 ## Findings from the interview
+Interviwees are generally satisfy with the logic of the story but they pointed out that audience may be tired of too many word.
+Besides, I could provide useful links to them.

 ## Plan of Changes
+cut some paragraphs and add some simple titles instead.
+Find some useful links for recommendation part.